 Whenever I go out into the town dressed the way I do, I do get stares here and there, but it don't bother me!
 I just walk past them!
 Damn what they think!
 Now when I'm in the nightclub dressed in my shiny outfits and long haired wigs, at times I may get some drunk dude trying to hit on me until I say something to him in my manly voice, then he says "sorry, sir!" (lol)

-But the way I dress is how I like to dress, and I don't dress the way other people tell me to dress unless I'm at work and have to wear my work uniform or a suit and tie for certain events/functions!posted about 1 year ago
+But the way I dress is how I like to dress, and I don't dress the way other people tell me to dress unless I'm at work and have to wear my work uniform or a suit and tie for certain events/functions!posted over 1 year ago

 ^ Lol at your clubbing story

 About 2 years ago, after sitting on the subway many times looking frazzled or shabby and looking at other girls thinking "I wish I had thought of that," I made a silent resolution of being "that girl who's wardrobe everybody envies" and I have to say, at least by Italian tastes, I have achieved it.
 Although I.m sorry for my wallet, I love my wardrobe and it appears other people I've met do too, including my students.
 Whether they like it or not it is very distinctive, it appears to have left an impression, it's apparently very clear to everyone what is "my style."

 I listen to critiscm however, of necessary.
-I am a language teacher and I taught in many different enviroments, it's important to respect the dress code or find one that does not put off your students or their workplace.posted about 1 year ago
+I am a language teacher and I taught in many different enviroments, it's important to respect the dress code or find one that does not put off your students or their workplace.posted over 1 year ago